 The Flying Butter’s Low Lying Placenta Story

 “At the 18 week scan, my low lying placenta, was partially covering the cervix.
 They told me it would probably move and not to worry.
 No-one said anything at the 20 week scan, so I figured it had moved by then.
 No-one said anything at a 30 week scan either.
 The placenta did not affect birthing at all”.

 Meg’s Low Lying Placenta Story

-“I had a low lying placenta in my 4th pregnancy – it was picked up at 13 weeks due to bleeding.
-Because of the bleeding, I was told to reduce heavy lifting.
-It was confirmed at the 20 week scan that the placenta was 2cm from my cervix and I was told that it should most likely move out of the way.
-Had another scan at 28 weeks and the placenta was well out of way, I think 8cm.
-Birthed vaginally at 40 weeks, no complications.”
+“In my 4th pregnancy, I had a scan at 13 weeks, due to bleeding.
+It showed I had a low lying placenta.
+Because of the bleeding, they told me to reduce heavy lifting.
+They confirmed at the 20 week scan that the placenta was 2cm from my cervix and told me it should most likely move out of the way.
+Had another scan at 28 weeks and the placenta was well out of way – I think 8cm.
+Birthed vaginally at 40 weeks, no complications”.

 What If My Placenta Is Covering The Cervix?

-Placenta previa – which means placenta first – is a rare condition which occurs in around 0.5% of pregnancies.
+Placenta previa – which means placenta first – is a rare condition that occurs in about 0.5% of pregnancies.
 Instead of implanting on the uterine wall, the placenta implants partly or wholly over the cervix.